-The validity of the common stock will be passed upon for us by Nicholas J. Camera, Esq., Senior Vice President, General Counsel and Secretary of Interpublic and by Cleary, Gottlieb, Steen & Hamilton, New York, New York, Shearman & Sterling LLP, New York, New York, will pass upon certain legal matters relating to the common stock for the underwriters.
+The validity of the Series A preferred stock and the common stock issuable upon conversion of the Series A preferred stock will be passed upon for us by Nicholas J. Camera, Esq., Senior Vice President, General Counsel and Secretary of Interpublic and by Cleary, Gottlieb, Steen & Hamilton, New York, New York.
+Shearman & Sterling LLP, New York, New York, will pass upon certain legal matters relating to the Series A preferred stock and the common stock for the underwriters.